ishan007/LedgerApp/README.md

 * **Domain:** This module contains all business models and use cases.
     * Entities will be used by presentation layer to render data and perform actions according to business rules.
     * Use cases are interactors and stand for application-specific business rules of the software.
 This layer is isolated from changes to the database, common frameworks, and the UI.
 * **Repository:** This module provides data from web/local to domain layer.
 It contains definition of the different data sources, and how they should be used.
 It is independent of database and http client implementations.
+Repository uses local datasource as **single source of truth**.
 * **Storage:** This module contains implementation for providing data from local.
 It uses room for getting data from local db.
 * **Network:** This module contains implementation for providing data from http client.
 It uses retrofit as a source to fetch data from the web.